 Unfortunately family life came to end in 1936 when he separated from Lillian (she would not agree to a divorce), but he continued to see his two daughters.
 After the declaration of war he was recruited by the RAF, but was frustrated when he was refused any active role, being considered too old.
 However, following the defeat of France in 1940 he was transferred to the RAF Intelligence Branch as an interpreter, and eventually came to the attention of SOE's RF Section, which worked in collaboration with the BCRA(M), de Gaulle's Free French intelligence service.

-Some days after discussing SOE's lack of air support with Winston Churchill, Yeo-Thomas was informed that Brossolette had been captured after attempting to escape by boat from the coast of Brittany.
-Now RF Section's second-in-command, Yeo-Thomas would pose a serious security risk if he returned to France - if captured, he could potentially divulge details of all of the Section's operations - but he was determined to rescue his friend and hurriedly began arranging a third mission, fatefully codenamed ASYMPTOTE, a geometry term describing a line and a curve that never meet.
+Some days after imploring Winston Churchill to divert more aircraft for SOE's operations, dropping agents and arms to the resistance, Yeo‐Thomas was informed that Brossolette had been captured after attempting to escape by boat from the coast of Brittany.
+Now RF Section's second‐in‐command, Yeo‐Thomas would pose a serious security risk if he returned to France – if captured, he could potentially divulge the names of all of the Section's agents and details of their operations.
+But he was determined to rescue his friend and hurriedly began arranging a third mission, codenamed ASYMPTOTE, a geometry term describing a curve that approaches a line, but never meets it.

 Yeo‐Thomas was subjected to repeated beatings and other tortures by his interrogators, but he stubbornly stuck to his cover story of being Kenneth Dodkin, a downed RAF pilot, and gave no other agents away.
 Moved to Fresnes prison, he spent three weeks in a dungeon cell, then in July he was transferred to a transit camp at Compiègne.
 Just a fortnight before the liberation of Paris, he and 36 other male prisoners – mostly other captured SOE and French Intelligence agents – were deported, first to Saarbrücken transit camp on the German border, then to Buchenwald concentration camp, where they were segregated from the rest of the prisoners.